 Western Regional Director, BDO USA LLP

-BDO is the fifth largest, global, public accounting and professional services firm and provides assurance, tax, financial advisory and consulting services to a wide range of publicly traded and privately held companies.
+Nicole Ward is Western Regional Director of BDO USA, the fifth largest, global public accounting and professional services firm, providing assurance, tax, financial advisory and consulting services to a wide range of publicly traded and privately held companies.

-Nicole’s career in human capital, professional services and began consulting 18 years ago.
-During the course of her business career, she has had leadership roles in marketing, business development, management, strategic planning, training and staffing.
-Most recently she has worked with Tatum LLC, as their Northern California Practice Director, and Accretive Solutions (also known as Horn Murdock Cole) as the Director of Business Development.
+During the course of her business career, Nicole has held leadership roles in marketing, business development, management, strategic planning, training and staffing.
+Most recently, she worked with Tatum LLC, as their Northern California Practice Director, and Accretive Solutions (also known as Horn Murdock Cole) as the Director of Business Development.